-In this activity, you're going to use the concept of a ladder to teach children how to solve conflicts with others.
+In this character-building activity, you're going to use the concept of a ladder to teach children how to solve conflicts with others.
 Provide each child with a drawing of a ladder that has six rungs.
-As you go through each rung, the children will color it in with the color you state and this will help them remember the concept to resolve conflict.
-Tell children they must climb the rungs in order, because if they skip one they might slip and fall back into conflict.
+As you go through each rung, the children will color it in with the color you state, and this will help them remember the concept of resolving conflict.
+Tell children they must climb the rungs in order, because if they skip one, they might slip and fall back into conflict.

 - Blue: The color blue stands for calm.
 Take some deep breaths to overcome your anger and stay calm when you have a conflict with someone else.